 Solution.

-and for running
+and for is executed

-From which we find n.
+From which we will find n.

-ah, then let's take n = 5.
+ah, then we'll take it n = 5.

 Because n= 5, then step

-Let's find the values using the ratio
+Let's find the values using the relation

-And given that , and b :
+And given that, and b :

-Hence, by formula (15) we have
+This means that according to formula (15) we have

-Consequently, .
+Hence, .

 Answer: with an accuracy of 0.01.